 It has been a long road to breed recognition with AKC.
-Up until two years ago, we were able to show the Bergamasco as a Foundation Stock Service breed in Miscellaneous class.
-In January of 2015 The Bergamasco became a fully recognized breed even though the breed is ancient and has been around for many centuries.
-The AKC standard was created by Maria Andreoli in the Italy, the country of origin.
+Prior to full AKC recognition, we were able to show the Bergamasco as a Foundation Stock Service breed in Miscellaneous class.
+In January of 2015 The Bergamasco Sheepdog became a fully recognized breed even though the breed is ancient and has been around for many centuries.
+The AKC standard was created by Maria Andreoli in Italy, the country of origin.
 It differs only slightly from the FCI standard.
 Rather than describing the dog as “square”, it calls for 5% longer than tall, slightly off square.
 The belief is that this tiny bit of extra length is important for the movement and extension of a dog working in the mountains.

-Because we are advocates and educators of the Bergamasco, it is important that we also show our dogs and now become part of the community that wishes to support the breed in health, conformation and temperament.
-Only by bringing our dogs to shows can we educate the public and the judges about this complex breed.
+Because we are advocates and educators, it is important that we also show our dogs in AKC events.
+We are now part of a community that wishes to support the breed in health, conformation and temperament.
+By bringing our dogs to shows we can educate the public and the judges about this complex breed.
 As an AKC judge educator, I am available for seminars, tutoring and mentoring.
 Because we are a relatively new breed, it is important that we work with our AKC judges to ensure that they are familiar with our breed standard and can comfortably judge our dogs.

 We are so proud of our two girls, our own bred AKC Grand Champion Alp Angel's Faggia Dell'Albera and AKC Grand Champion Bergishe Bergamasker Amira for their wonderful 2017 show year.
-Faggia as #1 Bergamasco Breed and All-Breed), earned Best of Breed in the National Dog Show in Philadelphia, the AKC National Championship in Orlando and at the Westminster Kennel Club Dog Show in New York City.
+Faggia, as the 2017 #1 Bergamasco (Breed and All-Breed), earned Best of Breed in the National Dog Show in Philadelphia, the AKC National Championship in Orlando and at the Westminster Kennel Club Dog Show in New York City.
 Her mother Amira was the first Bergamasco to win an Owner Handled Best in Show.
 Together they have made AKC breed history!

 We would like to thank Faggia's handler, Amanda Shea, for her professional and beautiful presentation of our girl.